Israel Aquarium

 The Gottesman Family Israel Aquarium is a public aquarium in Jerusalem, Israel that was opened on June 19, 2017.
 The aquarium focuses on Israel's marine environment - the Red Sea, the Mediterranean Sea, the Sea of Galilee, and the Dead Sea.
-The aquarium was built by the Tish family, and is located next to the Biblical Zoo in Jerusalem.
+The aquarium was built by the Tish family Zoolgocical Gardens in Jerusalem (The Biblical Zoo) and located next it.